sciZer0/7/v/README.md

 Transaction Fees and Rents are paid in the Vote token (in Hands).

-All Transaction Fees and Rents paid (100%) are burned.
+All Transaction Fees and Rents paid are burned.

-<i><b>
-This approach results in decreasing the Vote token's Circulating Supply from day one.

-Decreasing Circulating Supply is the impossible thing for each of the existing blockchains.

-At best, such a highly-deflationary nature of tokenomics should result in a great rise in the voting power of the Vote Token over time.</b></i>
+*About Helping Spammers*

+*Thanks to the fact that all transaction fees are burned, spammers — making a lot of non-necessary transactions in a unit of time — for the first time ever, in a way, become the best friends of the blockchain since they cause burning the native token, and hence increase the value of it.
+They help all holders of the native token a lot.*

+*Even with low transaction fees under $0.001, there will probably not be too many spammers since not too many people (if any) want to regularly financially harm themselves, simultaneously helping others.*

 <br>

 <h2>5 &nbspVoting System</h2>